eic/edpm/README.md

 In failed countless times when the task was to install something working for students.
 Spack requires to know Spack and its concepts to debug its deep dependencies failures

-At this points **edpm** tries to unify experience and make it simple to deploy eJANA for:
+At this points **edpm** tries to unify experience and make it simple to deploy eicrecon for:

 - Users on RHEL 7 and CentOS
 - Users on Ubutnu (and Windows with WSL)